Sports Injuries and Sports Chiropractic Care: A Lifetime of Healing

 Sports Injuries and Chiropractic Treatment

-At Carpe Diem Chiropractic and Wellness Center in Fort Lauderdale, Florida,, we don't stop with skilled spinal care.
+At Carpe Diem Chiropractic and Wellness Center in Fort Lauderdale and Plantation, Florida,, we don't stop with skilled spinal care.
 Spinal injuries in sports represent just a small fraction of athletic injuries.
 Thus, at Carpe Diem Chiropractic we have been well prepared to manage the various musculoskeletal injuries that happen away from the spine.
 The sports chiropractic physicians within our practice diagnose, treat, and rehabilitate sports injuries including those of the extremities.
 Sports injuries are mostly musculoskeletal problems and sports chiropractic physicians are experts in neuromusculoskeletal care.

-At Carpe Diem Chiropractic in Fort Lauderdale, we shall work with a holistic strategy to help you recuperate from your sports-related issue.
+At Carpe Diem Chiropractic in Fort Lauderdale and Plantation, we shall work with a holistic strategy to help you recuperate from your sports-related issue.
 We will evaluate your issue and also the kinetic chain encircling your injury so that any problems that are associated may be cleared up simultaneously.
-With accredited massage therapists on staff as well as the utilization of particular soft tissue therapies such as Graston technique by some of our physicians, every soft tissue element of your issue will be extensively addressed.
+With accredited massage therapists on staff as well as the utilization of particular soft tissue therapies such as the Graston technique by some of our physicians, every soft tissue element of your issue will be extensively addressed.

-Many professional athletic and sports organizations in addition to individual high performance athletes as well as their coaches understand prevention of harm, the worth of sports chiropractic care for maximum musculoskeletal performance, and correction of a sports related injury.
+Many professional athletic and sports organizations in addition to individual high-performance athletes as well as their coaches understand the prevention of harm, the worth of sports chiropractic care for maximum musculoskeletal performance, and correction of a sports-related injury.
 Many of these athletes insist on being corrected by their sports chiropractors only prior to competition to optimize their performance.
 The Players Association of the National Football League has made chiropractic care an essential element of its sports medicine program.
 As the attending physicians at the Olympic Games, those of several other states and the United States Olympic Committee have chosen chiropractors.
 Sports chiropractors also have been retained at a number of other sporting events including Goodwill Games, the Pan Am Games, National Sports Festivals, New York and Boston Marathon and Ironman Triathlon.